 If your love of fermented foods knows no bounds, then it could be time for you to pick up and enjoy a cup of the fermented tea, known as kombucha.

 Kombucha is a bubble, sour-tasting fermented tea that dates back to ancient China.
 While commonly made from black tea, kombucha can also be fermented from green tea.
-As part of inducing the fermentation process, bacteria, yeast and sugar (be it cane sugar, honey or even sugar from fruits) are added to black or green tea before allowing to ferment for a week or so.
+As part of inducing the fermentation process, bacteria, yeast, and sugar (be it cane sugar, honey, or even sugar from fruits) are added to black or green tea before allowing it to ferment for a week or so.
 During fermentation, the bacteria and yeast form a living colony known as SCOBY (symbiotic colony of bacteria and yeast) which is often later used to ferment new kombucha.

 1. Supports gut health